Grachi: Nick at Home: Grachi Reunion (2020)

-Quiero Mis 16

-It's a fictional story, set during the preparations for Matilda's sixteenth birthday.
-It has been released on August 25, 2011.
+It is a special where Mexican popstar Sofía Reyes, along with the cast of Grachi and other Latin Nickelodeon series such as Kally's Mashup, Club 57, and Yo Soy Franky, present several visual musicals during the lockdown due to the COVID-19 pandemic.
+In this special, the songs "Magia" (Magic), "Grachi", and "Amor de Película" (Movie Love) are presented.

+Reception

+It is considered one of the 50 most talked about and cataloged series in Latin America, winning more than 47 awards.
+It also holds the record of being Latin American Nickelodeon's highest debut (in general) gaining 10.7 million viewers on its premiere in Mexico alone, surpassing the 6.8 million viewers that had the before record holder Big Time Rush.
+Season 2 of Grachi grew 4% more on ratings, gaining 11.1 million viewers on its first episode through Nickelodeon in Mexico.

 Music

-Life's Wonderfully Magical, Volume 1
+La Vida es Maravillosamente Mágica

 The soundtrack of the first season was released in Latin America on June 7, 2011.
 The album includes 14 songs used in the series sang mostly by Isabella Castillo, some others of the cast and Latin artists.
 The simple theme of the series was released on April 1, 2011, with its accompanying video.
 The second single from the album, Tu Eres Para Mi, was released on July 21, 2011.
 Distributed by Universal Music and Warner Music.
 A live concert tour was created to promote the album in North America, South America and Europe.
-The album peaked No. 1 in Mexico and achieved a diamond certification in that country.
+The album peaked No. 1 in Mexico and achieved a triple diamond certification for one million physical copies sold in that country, it also gained a double platinum certification in Brazil for 80.000 copies sold.